tolgee/tolgee-js/packages/core/README.md

-## What is Tolgee JS Web?
+## What is Tolgee JS Core?
-It's the core library of Tolgee JS integrations containing the parts supporting the web platform.
+It's the core library of Tolgee JS integrations containing the platform-agnostic parts of the Tolgee JS.
 For more information about Tolgee JS integrations, visit the [docs](https://tolgee.io/js-sdk/5.0.0-alpha.1/).